Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Treat everyone with politeness and kindness, not because they are nice, but because you are.
+> Try not to become a man of success, but rather try to become a man of value.

 <!-- QUOTE_END -->